Ferrari V10 engine: Tipo 046/046/2 (1996–1997)

 This Tipo 046 engine is notable for being the first to use the then more conventional V10 engine format, because a V10 engine offered the best compromise between power and fuel efficiency; the V12 was powerful but thirsty while the V8 was weaker but economical.
 The engine was also called the 310.
 It was engineered by former Honda technician Osamu Goto.
-The engine is a 75-degree V10; and produces 715 hp @ 15,550 rpm.
+The engine is a 75-degree V10; and produces 715 hp at 15,550 rpm.
 The engine itself weighs 120 kg.